TomasHubelbauer/svg-screencast/readme.md

 ### To-Do

+#### Figure out ESM without breaking preload and finish `electron-converter`

+I had to revert it to CJS to test out the IPC communication sending the frames to the main process, but in it, I now can't use screencast to produce the file.

+Changing to ESM will break the preload script (it will complain that it needs to be loaded using CJS in the browser window developer tools).
+I need to find a way to resolve this before I can get to generating the screencast file.

 #### Make runnable through a CLI for video to screencast conversion feature

-Reuse the `electron-generator` code to build a feature where when called using `npm tomashubelbauer/svg-screencast screencast.mp4`, a `screencast.svg` file would get generated in the same directory.
+Use `electron-converter` to build a feature where when called using `npm tomashubelbauer/svg-screencast screencast.mp4`, a `screencast.svg` file would get generated in the same directory.
 Maybe also generate `screencast.html` which would be the `inspector` application with the SVG pre-loaded or hard-coded